csswizardry/csswizardry.github.com/_posts/2025-08-18-low-and-mid-tier-mobile-for-the-real-world-2025.md

   * Europe-wide launch
   * Note 13 5G/Pro 5G are common mid-range alternatives to Samsung in Spain/CEE
   * Useful to cross-check different SoC/storage stacks [^17] [^18] [^19]

+## WebPageTest Equivalents

+If you’d like to replicate these devices in [WebPageTest](https://www.webpagetest.org/), you’ll need to pick from their (slightly dated) device emulation list.
+While there aren’t any one-to-one matches for current hardware, there are some pretty close proxies.
+I’d
+recommend:

+* **Galaxy A15 5G → Pixel 3A**
+  * Modest CPU, 4 GB RAM, mid-2019 mid-tier silicon.
+  * This is almost bang-on for what a budget A-series feels like today.

+* **Galaxy A54 5G → Pixel 5**
+  * Former ‘premium midrange’ Android.
+  * Slightly older, but architecturally very close to the Exynos 1380.
+  * Perfect stand-in for a global mid-tier.

+It’s worth stressing that these aren’t perfect matches (they never will be), but they’re close enough to give you realistic lab results when you can’t test directly on a physical device.

 {% comment %}
 ## Regional Variants